BoltonStudios/read-more-wp/README.txt

 Hide text with an elegant toggle button to show more.

-Insert the *[start-read-more]* shortcode were you want to hide content, followed by *[end-read-more]* to add the toggle button.
+Insert the *[start-read-more]* shortcode where you want to hide content, followed by *[end-read-more]* to add the toggle button.

 Target `.rmwp-button-wrap button` to style the button (optional).